 CSULB Admissions Committee will evaluate all application materials submitted by the applicants, including the following items.

 - Grade point average (GPA) in speech-language pathology coursework

 - Interview Results: Only qualified applicants receive invitations to be interviewed with members of the Admissions Committee.
 If an interview is offered, the interview results will be included.

-Note: GRE is not required for Fall 2021 admissions.
+Note: GRE is NOT required for Fall 2022 admissions.
 Applicants do NOT need to submit unofficial or official GRE scores.